-The University student population represents traditional aged college students in both a commuter and residential setting.
-The University online student population is typically comprised of non-traditional aged students, primarily working adults, accessing their learning environment remotely and in an exclusively online modality.
+The University student population represents traditional-aged college students in both commuter and residential settings.
+The University's online student population is typically comprised of non-traditional aged students, primarily working adults, accessing their learning environment remotely and in an exclusively online modality.

 The University acknowledges the distinctions between the populations by developing alcohol and other drug prevention education efforts that are responsive to the audience.

 Intervention and Support Services